tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 each packet.

-### Slice Policy Topology {#SlicePolicyTopology}
+### Network Resource Partition Topology {#SlicePolicyTopology}

-A key element of the slice policy is a customized topology that may include the full or subset of the physical network topology.
-The slice policy topology could also span multiple administrative domains and/or multiple dataplane technologies.
+A key element of the NRP Policy is a customized topology that may include the full or subset of the physical network topology.
+The NRP topology could also span multiple administrative domains and/or multiple dataplane technologies.

-A slice policy topology can overlap or share a subset of links with another slice policy topology.
-A number of topology filtering policies can be defined as part of the slice policy to limit the specific topology elements that belong to a slice policy.
-For example, a topology filtering policy can leverage Resource Affinities as defined in {{?RFC2702}} to include or exclude certain links for a specific slice aggregate.
-The slice policy may also include a reference to a predefined topology (e.g., derived from a Flexible Algorithm Definition (FAD) as defined in {{!I-D.ietf-lsr-flex-algo}}, or Multi-Topology ID as defined {{!RFC4915}}.
+A NRP topology can overlap or share a subset of links with another NRP topology.
+A number of topology filtering policies can be defined as part of the NRP Policy to limit the specific topology elements that belong to Network Resource Partition.
+For example, a topology filtering policy can leverage Resource Affinities as defined in {{?RFC2702}} to include or exclude certain links that the NRP is instantiated on in supports of the Slice-Flow Aggregate.

+The NRP Policy may also include a reference to a predefined topology (e.g., derived from a Flexible Algorithm Definition (FAD) as defined in {{!I-D.ietf-lsr-flex-algo}}, or Multi-Topology ID as defined
+{{!RFC4915}}.

-## Slice Policy Boundary
+## Network Resource Partition Boundary

 A network slice originates at the edge nodes of a network slice provider.
-Traffic that is steered over the corresponding slice aggregate may traverse slice policy capable interior nodes as well as slice policy incapable interior nodes.
+Traffic that is steered over the corresponding NRP supporting a Slice-Flow Aggregate may traverse NRP capable as well as NRP incapable interior nodes.

 The network slice may encompass one or more domains administered by a provider.
 For example, an organization's intranet or an ISP.
 The network provider